Superphysics Superphysics

 The rain turned into a thin layer of ice upon hitting the ground, followed by very fine hail.

-I judged that the grains, which were about the size represented near H, were drops of the same rain that had frozen high in the air.
+I judged that the grains were about the size represented near H. They were drops of the same rain that had frozen high in the air.

-However, instead of being perfectly round as these drops must have been, they had one side noticeably flatter than the other, resembling the shape of the crystalline humor of our eye.
+However, instead of being perfectly round as raindrops, they were noticeably flatter on one side, resembling the shape of the crystalline humor of our eye.

 This made me realize that the wind, which was very strong and very cold at the time, had the power to alter the shape of the drops as they froze.